JulienLagarde09/integrate-Haken-Kelso-Bunz-Schoner-1985-86-Stochastic/README.md

 The aim of this github is to provide examples of models of coordination dynamics for training purposes.
-I made the codes for a french summer school organized by Dr Ghiles MOSTAFAOUI: Le GT8 (Apprentissage et Neurosciences pour la Robotique) du GDR Robotique, 17-20th of October 2022, in the beautiful village net to the ocean of Moliets et Maa, and for a PhD scratch course on coordination dynamics at the EuromovDHM lab in the University of Montpellier, 6-7th of April 2023.
+I made the codes for a french summer school organized by Dr Ghiles MOSTAFAOUI: Le GT8 (Apprentissage et Neurosciences pour la Robotique) du GDR Robotique, 17-20th of October 2022, in the beautiful village next to the ocean of Moliets et Maa, and for a PhD scratch course on coordination dynamics at the EuromovDHM lab in the University of Montpellier, 6-7th of April 2023.

 Coordination dynamics is a theory founded by Scott Kelso and Hermann Haken in the 80's, to study the brain- behavior relations from the perspective of complex systems.
 It is a theory of self-organized brain functions, using constant exchanges between theory, implemented in explicit models, and experiments.
 Here some of the models, notably the HKB model, the excitator model, and a version of the HKB with adaptive frequency, are implemented.
 The tools used for the theory and modelling come to a large extent from the field of synergetics, driven by the research of Hermann Haken on the slaving principle.

-It include ways to make a immensely complex systems like the brain, tractable in a scientific endeavor, using bifurcation theory and low dimensional dynamical systems (center manifold theorem, slow-fast systems, Arnold's tongues, etc...), and physical statistics to deal with effective time scales to link model, predictions, and observed data, using stochastic processes: Langevin equations/ stochastic differential equations, and Fokker Planck equations.
+It includes tools to make a immensely complex systems like the brain, tractable for scientific endeavor, using bifurcation theory and low dimensional dynamical systems (center manifold theorem, slow-fast systems, Arnold's tongues, etc...), and physical statistics to deal with effective time scales, parameter variation and measurements, in order to link model, predictions, and observed data.
+This involves using stochastic processes: Langevin equations/ Brownian motion, stochastic differential equations, and Fokker Planck equations.

 Includes:
 - The HKB coupled oscillators system
 - Solution of the Fokker Planck equation of the order parameter equation of the HKB
-- Single HKB oscillator forced by a sine function (representing a "metronome"), which illustrate the theory of Anold's tongues
+- Single HKB oscillator forced by a sine function (representing a "metronome"), which illustrates the theory of Anold's tongues
 - Single excitator forced by a discrete beat, in the fixed point (discrete) regime
 - Two coupled excitators
 - Frequency adaptive version of the HKB